- Canary Islands

 Cofete is situated on the west coast, which has some of the most amazing and dangerous beaches in Fuerteventura.
-There are constant winds and waves, that make the ocean a dangerous place for swimming, yet incredibly beautiful.
+There are constant winds and waves, which make the ocean a dangerous place for swimming, yet incredibly beautiful.

 The road to Cofete begins from Morro Jable.
 You can follow the signs in the city, that will guide you in the right direction.
 The distance is around 20 kilometers, with most of it being a dirt road.